ndbroadbent/dictionary_order_sort/README.md

 # Usage

-You can now use the `dict_sort` method on any arrays.
+You can now use the `dict_sort` method on arrays or sets.
 Array elements must be strings, or respond to `to_s`.

 Use it like this: